artRevolution in "seeing" and depicting what is viewed.

 Animals in the hall way, or are they?

-Art of mosaic was the expression used by Byzantine craftspeople.
+Art of mosaic was the expression used by Byzantine crafts people.

 Ravenna Apse 6th Century

-From the apse of the Cathedral in Ravenna is this 6th century A.C.E. mosaic, depicting Christ as a good shepard; shown here is the focus of artistic expression, the savior, with background objects, not in perspective to one another.
+From the apse of the Cathedral in Ravenna is this 6th century A.C.E. mosaic, depicting Christ as a good shepherd; shown here is the focus of artistic expression, the savior, with background objects, not in perspective to one another.
 Instead they are arrayed in relation to the object of adoration Jesus as the pastoral keeper of domesticated flocks.
 Each stone piece in the composition is made of different colors of fired glazed ceramic, the disparate parts forming an instructive whole depicting divine saving grace.

 These principles of linear perspective based on the use of converging parallel lines were applied to painting by Masaccio in 1427, especially in his "Trinity" fresco in Florence's Santa Maria Novella.